githubtraining/community-starter-kit/responses/01a-add-description.md

 {% endif %}

 <hr>
-<h3 align="center">Watch for my response below.</h3>

-> :robot: I will respond in this issue when you've edited your repository description.
+<h3 align="center">I will respond in this issue when you've edited your repository description.</h3>

 > :robot: Sometimes I respond too fast for the page to update!
 If you perform an expected action and don't see a response from me, wait a few seconds and refresh the page for your next steps.